Skip to main content

 Math: (Shortcut for) Simplifying (Denesting) Nested Square Roots

-The basic form looks like this :
+The basic form looks like this:

-Let's go to the methods and examples
+Let's go to the methods and examples.

-simplifying two nested radical with plus sign
+Simplifying two nested radical with plus sign

 √4 + √3 = 2 + √3

-simplifying two nested radical with plus sign
+Simplifying two nested radical with minus sign

-I forgot to put how to come up with 12 = 4 · 3 and 56 = 8 · 7.
+This is how we come up with 12 = 4 · 3 and 56 = 8 · 7.

 The simplest way is to factor the number within the last square root.
 Then find the ones which if added will produce the first number.